Srushtisri/Srushtisri/README.md

-this is task-1 creating calculator using html,css
+this is task-1 creating calculator using html,css,js